 B. The Emergency Ambulance Services Committee (Wales) Regulations 2014 (No. 566 (W.67)) make provision for the constitution of the Joint Committee including their procedures and administrative arrangements.
 The Emergency Ambulance Services Committee (Wales) (Amendment) Directions 2016 (No.8 (W.8)) includes non emergency patient transport services.

-C. Cwm Taf UHB has been identified as Host LHB to provide administrative support as further described in section 2 for the running of the Joint Committee and to establish Welsh Health Ambulance Services Team (WHAST / EAST).
+C. Cwm Taf Morgannwg CTMUHB has been identified as Host LHB to provide administrative support as further described in section 2 for the running of the Joint Committee and to establish Emergency Ambulance Services Committee Team (EASCT).

 The Joint Committees have been established in accordance with the Directions and Regulations to enable the seven LHBs in NHS Wales to make collective decisions on the commissioning and performance monitoring of agreed specialised and tertiary services (Relevant Services), the commissioning of emergency ambulance services and in accordance with their defined Delegated Functions.
 The Joint Committee therefore comprises, and is established by, all the LHBs.

-The LHBs have been given the financial responsibility for all of the specialised, tertiary health needs and emergency ambulance services for their respective populations.
+The LHBs have been given the financial responsibility for all of the emergency ambulance services for their respective populations.
 Refer to Standing Order 1.1.

 The Directions and Regulations require that the Chief Executives of each of the 7 LHBs listed as Parties to this Agreement be members of the Joint Committee.
 This Agreement defines the governance arrangements for the Joint Committee and the agreed roles and responsibilities of the Chief Executives of the constituent LHBs as individual members of the Joint Committee.
 This is in accordance with their objective to make collective decisions as to the provision of national services as described above and in the interests of NHS Wales and the health needs of their individual populations.
 Refer to Standing Orders: Statutory Framework, NHS Framework and Joint Committee Framework (for governance arrangements); and to Standing Orders 1.2 and 1.3 (for membership, roles and responsibilities).